 Primary CSR Activities

-The “Growing for Good” vision inspires our CSR philosophy
+The “Growing for Good” vision inspires our CSR strategy

-Beam Suntory’s CSR program is focused on three areas: protecting water and the environment, supporting the communities where our people live and work, and promoting the responsible consumption of our products.
-We are investing our time, resources, and energy in these areas not just because it’s the right thing to do, but because these are our values as a company.
+Beam Suntory’s CSR program is focused on three areas: protecting water and the environment, supporting the communities where our people live and work, and promoting responsible consumption of our products. .
+We invest our time, resources, and energy in these areas not just because it’s the right thing to do, but because these are our values as a company.